How To Buy A House In Japan As A Foreigner

 b) Power of attorney

-This is a document granting the local real estate agent in Japan the authority to complete specific documents on your behalf.
+This is a document granting the local real estate agent in Japan the authority to complete real estate transactions on your behalf.

 c) Utility bill management